LMoyn/COE332/homework03/README.md

 git pull https://github.com/LMoyn/COE332.git
 ````

 in the terminal.
-To run the scripts, first navigate to the appropriate subfolder.
-The homework03
+To run the scripts, first navigate to the appropriate subfolder /homework03

 # Instructions on how to build an image with the Dockerfile provided

-Before containerizing, it is necessary to navigate to the \web directory
+Before containerizing, it is necessary to navigate to the /web directory

 The code in the homework03 folder may be containerized by using